FRCTeam3255/SuperBudget/readme.md

 #### Keyword

-CarryOver = Previous year's balance
+CarryOver = Previous year's balance (placed in sponsor column to denote)

 ### vendor_category.csv

 | vendor | category |
 |--------|----------|

+### file_paths.csv

+List of folders to check for PDF files.

+- Supports wildcards(*) to check sub-folders.
+- Supports comments(#) to temporarily disable checking file path.
+- Each folder to check should be on a new line